cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture11.md

-# Monte Carlo and Intro to Molecular Dynamics Simulations
+# Monte Carlo and intro to molecular dynamics simulations

 ## Recommended textbooks